We Are Chaos: Composition and style

 The work of Elton John and Bernie Taupin was also an influence.
 Several songs on the album were written on piano, a first in Manson's career.
 Manson explained that "it seemed great for both of us to find a spot where my voice and piano [worked together because it] sounded really different.
 And it seemed like I could really go places that I had not gone before.
 Different keys, or different rhythms, or just different elements and ideas."
 This new style of writing had an impact on his vocal delivery, with Manson saying he sings with a more baritone voice on We Are Chaos than on previous releases.
 Manson said that Jennings's previous production work had the biggest impact on the album's sound, but denied We Are Chaos consisted of country music.
 He argued against Jennings's work being classified as such, saying "southern" was a more appropriate classification, noting the latter "also drags in a bit of the Stones, in a way".

-A writer for Inked noted the dichotomy between Jennings and Manson's previous work while complimenting the collaboration between two seemingly disparate artists, saying: "The respective musical backgrounds of each musician are also evident, complimenting each other throughout the album, but also pushing themselves toward a new direction."
+A writer for Inked noted the dichotomy between Jennings and Manson's previous work while complimenting the collaboration between two seemingly disparate artists, saying: "The respective musical backgrounds of each musician are also evident, complementing each other throughout the album, but also pushing themselves toward a new direction."
 They went on to comment that the pair's shared love of 1970s rock music was prevalent throughout We Are Chaos, and noted that although the album contained the "grinding guitars" found on every Marilyn Manson album, the sound was at times more reminiscent of the likes of Bowie, Iggy Pop and Roxy Music.
 Some lyrics on the album were inspired by the sudden death of Eric Rosenbaum, a tattoo artist publicly known as Norm Love Letters or Norm Will Rise, who had tattooed Manson on several occasions.
 Manson said: "I had talked to him two days before he died.
 It was so heartbreaking."